v-finance/camelot/doc/sphinx/source/doc/models.rst

 :Release: |version|
 :Date: |today|

+The `Elixir website <http://elixir.ematia.de/trac/wiki>`_ provides a complete overview of the creation of models that should be read before reading this section.

 This section describes the various field types that can be used to construct models.
 Fields from SQLAlchemy and Camelot are described.